sergisiso/NEMO/tools/REBUILD_NEMO/README.rst

             -t chunksize along t
             -c total size of the chunk cache

 In case the option '-l arch' is used, a template for the batch script and parameter for job submission has to be provided in BATCH_TEMPLATES (param_arch and rebuild_nemo_batch_arch).
+In this case, the mpp version of the tool is used.
-Exemple from the XC40_METO architecture can be found in the directory.
+Exemple from the `irene` architecture can be found in the directory.
 Some keywords (NTHREADS, MEMORY, INDIR, NAMELIST and NOPEN) from the template are replaced by the rebuild_nemo script.

 * **rebuild_nemo.exe + namelist**